DomiKamu/OhmerPrems/README.md

 The _6OP-DX_ synth voice module is not yet included in the OhmerPrem plugin v2.6.13, but why?
 - Some MacBook users continue to suffer about missing panel SVG textures with some combined zoom levels & UI scale factors.
 This concern all large modules, not only 6OP-DX, I suspect it's a **graphic renderer bug caused by VCV Rack 2 v2.6.6**.
 So please be sure to set **UI Scale** (from **View** menu) factor to **Auto** (or **100%**) for more reliable graphical rendering (confirmed by three MacBook users)!
-- This synth voice module **doesn't output sound at the moment**, because PM synthesis part is not yet developed.
-Please consider I have a lot of features to implement first, prior to implement PM synthesis routines, like envelope generators, LFO, matrix modulation, and so on!
+- This synth voice module **DOESN'T OUTPUT SOUND AT THE MOMENT**, because PM synthesis part is not yet developed.
+Development of sound processors will start from Monday 24th, August 2026!

 6OP-DX is scheduled for future stable release v2.6.15, **but no given delay at the moment**.
 Please apologize again for this important delay!

 However, during development, I'll publish **Pre-release v2.6.14 ALPHA ("Daily" builds)** every day morning in France (UTC+2).
-When this module is finished and stable, the plugin version will be v2.6.15 (I assume v2.6.14 as daily pre-releases only).
+When this module is finished, fine tested, and stable, the plugin version will be v2.6.15 (I assume v2.6.14 as pre-releases ALPHA "Daily" only).

 You'll can download fom [_Pre-release v2.6.14 ALPHA ("Daily" builds)_](https://github.com/DomiKamu/OhmerPrems/releases/tag/v2.6.14), for manual download & install/update.